Last updated: 2 April 2014. Click About This Website for update list.

 The hub of this site is the Complete Articles page which gives you instant access to many detailed articles dealing with numerous technical aspects of both pipe and electronic organs.
 Use the Google search box below to quickly identify areas of interest.
 While browsing, why not also listen to over three hours of music played on the three manual organ below and the Prog Organ virtual pipe organ here?

-This article completes the trilogy which covers electric actions from their roots in the 1890s to the present (see below for the other two).
-It describes a hard wired approach to circuit design which is more economical in terms of component count than alternatives such as conventional diode keying.
+This article describes a hard wired approach to the design of electric actions for pipe organs which is more economical in terms of component count than alternatives such as conventional diode keying.
 Like the latter, it employs switching at two points in each magnet circuit - at the keys and at the coupler gates - but its implementation at a detailed level is significantly different.
 Instead of using very large numbers of electronic coupler switches each realised using discrete transistors, diodes and resistors, this approach uses miniature telecoms relays for coupling.
 Keying is then done electronically using a single transistor in each key circuit, regardless of how large the organ might be and how many couplers and unit chests it might employ.
 Thus the number of transistors in any system always equals the number of keys on the instrument using this method - just one transistor per key.
 For this reason the approach is called TinyTran to denote a transmission using a smaller number of transistor switches than conventional systems.

 By using plug-in relays of the type suggested, maintenance in the field should be greatly simplified.
 At the same time the compelling advantages of maintainability, graceful failure and resistance to obsolescence exhibited by diode keying are retained.
 However, because the system uses far fewer components than conventional diode keying, particularly regarding the number of transistor switches required, it should be cheaper because of lower component and assembly costs.
 It should also exhibit enhanced reliability and survivability for the same reasons.